What is the best digital audio workstation?

 Propellerhead Reason is a unique addition to this list because of its rack extension feature.
 If you are an audio engineer, or come from that background, or desire to be more fluent around studio consoles, the layout of this DAW will be more than useful to you.

-Music production lecturers, from my experience, seem to love this DAW for that very reason.
-In fact, this was the DAW we used in my sound engineering courses I took for my music undergrad degree.
+Music production lecturers, from our experience, seem to love this DAW for that very reason.
 In using Reason, you get to appreciate the arrangement and setup of an actual recording studio.
 Its rack extension provides the user with inputs and outputs for setting up their effects plugins, virtual instruments and synthesizers, just as one would in a real studio setup, or as it used to be in the old days before computer-based audio workstations replaced multitrack tape recorders.
 This makes Reason also a fun and engaging DAW to use, as it also employs drag-and-drop into its interface, making the workflow and set up smooth for new users.

 Reason has one of the best mixing consoles among other DAWs, with plenty of plug-ins and virtual instruments to play with.
 There was once a time when Reason did not support 3rd part plug-ins, which would have been a good ... um ... reason ... to buy another DAW.
 But since version 9, users can be comforted by the possibility of implementing their favorite third-party plug-ins.
 As with all the DAWs on this list, it supports MIDI hardware and controllers.